Congratulations! You’ve got your tickets to Burning Man!

 While you’ll need a pair of goggles to survive the dust storms of Burning Man, you’ll probably enjoy clear, sunny weather for most of your time in Black Rock City.
 And while most goggles have tinted lenses, they tend to be hot and uncomfortable to wear all day.

 You’ll most likely wind up wearing sunglasses most of the time with your goggles either hanging around your neck or tucked into your backpack for when you need them.
 So you should take a least a few pairs of sunglasses with you to Burning Man.

 It’s best not to take sunglasses that are expensive or irreplaceable.
 They’re likely to get lost, broken, or scratched at the festival.
 And when you’re out making new friends you may just decide to gift your favorite sunglasses to someone on the playa who loves them even more than you do!

 Here are a few of our favorite choices for Burning Man sunglasses:

 Keep the Party Going All Night Long

 Keep in mind that dust storms can happen at any time, day or night.
-If you’re planning on being out on the deep playa at night you should take at least 2 pairs of goggles with you to Burning Man: one pair with tinted lenses for the bright sun during the day and one pair with clear lenses to be able to see at night.
+If you’re planning on being out on the deep playa at night, you should take at least two pairs of goggles with you.
+One pair with tinted lenses for the bright sun during the day and one pair with clear lenses to be able to see at night.
 Luckily some goggles also offer interchangeable lenses so you can simply change the lenses depending on the time of day.